Pages

 2 tablespoons white wine vinegar

-In a medium sauce pan, fitted with a thermometer, combine the milk, salt and vinegar.
-Set over medium heat and cook stirring occaisionally.
+In a medium saucepan, fitted with a thermometer, combine the milk, salt and vinegar.
+Set over medium heat and cook stirring occasionally.
 As the temperature reaches 165 degrees, reduce the amount of stirring so as not to disturb the curds that are forming.
 When the mixture reaches 190 degrees, remove the pan from the heat and allow to stand for 30 minutes.

 Carefully transfer the contents to a fine-mesh strainer lined with cheesecloth set over a bowl, to strain and separate the curds from the liquid whey.

 Toss out the remaining whey left in the pan.
 Let the curds continue to strain through the cheesecloth for 15-30 minutes.
-Gather the edges of the cheesecloth together and gently squeeze out excess liquid.
-Refrigerate ricotta until ready to use.
+Gather the edges of the cheesecloth together, transfer the curds to a bowl and refrigerate the ricotta until ready to use.

 No comments: